SiBeam

 SiBEAM Inc., a wholly owned subsidiary of Lattice Semiconductor, is a fabless semiconductor company that provides integrated circuits and system products for millimeter-wave (mmWave) wireless communications and sensing.

-SiBEAM was founded to commercialize pioneering millimeter wave wireless technology developed at the labs of University of California, Berkeley.
-The company was also first to market with wireless gigabit mobile video products.
-SiBEAM is based in Sunnyvale.
+SiBEAM is based in Sunnyvale and was founded in 2004 to commercialize pioneering millimeter wave wireless technology developed at the labs of University of California, Berkeley.

 History

 SiBEAM was founded in 2004 by researchers in wireless communications from the University of California, Berkeley.
 Backed by companies including Panasonic, Samsung, Cisco Systems, and Best Buy.
 The company raised over $112 million of venture capital financing from U.S. Venture Partners, New Enterprise Associates, Foundation Capital, and Lux Capital in 2004, 2005, 2006, 2008, and 2010.
 SiBEAM was noted by several publications as one of the promising startup companies in its industry.

 In April, 2011 SiBEAM was acquired by Silicon Image for $25.5 million in cash and Silicon Image stock.